bengarrett/ansibump/docs/vibe.md

 > "in golang create a package that converters ansi escape codes including colors and cursor movement into html"

-The code below was the result and heavily adapted and modified for ANSIbump.
+The code below was the result and has since been heavily modified for ANSIbump.

-Some of the changes that were manually applied,
+Some of the many changes that were manually applied:

 - Support for IBM Code Pages including CP437
 - Support for color palettes